avinashkz/DS_language_analysis/README.md

  Survey link:  https://goo.gl/forms/zdl0VlHK2NwAfflE3

-## How to Run the Data Analysis Pipeline
+## How To Run The Data Analysis Pipeline

 `make all`: To run the complete pipeline.